hmlfpereira/BES-SIM-1/README.md

+# BES SIM 1
-###This folder contains all scripts used for analysis and figures for Pereira et al. (2024).
-###Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900-2050.
+This repository contains all scripts used for analysis and figures for Pereira et al. (2024).
+Global trends and scenarios for terrestrial biodiversity and ecosystem services from 1900-2050.
 Science.

-###Project BES SIM 1.
+## Authors
+Henrique Pereira, Luise Quoß, Inês Martins

-###Code Overview:
+##Code Overview:
 	Figure1_and_S3.R                   	- Create input data and plots for global biodiversity metrics Figure2.R                          	- Create BD maps (species richness) per scenario, averaged over several models Figure3.R                         	- Create input data and plots for global ecosystem service metrics